 Microservices breaks our system into small independent components.
-Spring boot has the features that are useful to build the microservices quickly.
+Spring boot has features that are useful to build microservices quickly.
 Through spring boot, we can configure the microservices quickly.
-This article will help you in building the microservices with spring boot.
+In this Microservices With Spring Boot article, will show you how to build a Microservices with Spring Boot and Eureka Server in detail.

 Microservices is a structural approach that constructs the application as a group of independent services, formed about an enterprise domain.
 Microservices architecture combines microservices to build a big service.